anuarshaidenov/blog-app/README.md

    `rails db:setup`
 4. Seed the test database:
    `rails db:seed RAILS_ENV=test`
-5. To run the server use:
+5. To run the dev server and build tailwindCSS files use:
-   `rails s`
+   `./bin/dev`
    To run the tests use:
    `rspec`